|

 PCPD incident report.
 According to the police report, which blacked out the

-manager Pate, 39, was waiting and handed her the phone.
-On the line was a man
+Pate, 39, was waiting and handed her the phone.
+On the line was a man who

-who said he was Officer Tim Peterson with the Panama City Police Department.
+said he was Officer Tim Peterson with the Panama City Police Department.
+The

-The voice said she stole a purse and gave her two choices: Either strip naked
+voice said she stole a purse and gave her two choices: Either strip naked in

-in front of Pate or be brought down to the jail, where she’d be
+front of Pate or be brought down to the jail, where she’d be strip-searched

-strip-searched in front of a lot more people.
-The voice also said Pate had
+in front of a lot more people.
+The voice also said Pate had the authority to

-the authority to keep her there and strip-search her, while the voice
+keep her there and strip-search her, while the voice verified everything over

-report.
-The voice commanded the cashier to pose in various positions that
+commanded the cashier to pose in various positions that exposed her breasts,

-exposed her breasts, anal and vaginal areas to Pate.
-Toward the end of the
+anal and vaginal areas to Pate.
+Toward the end of the woman’s ordeal, grocery

-key to unload a truck at the store’s rear dock.
-When he entered, the cashier
+unload a truck at the store’s rear dock.
+When he entered, the cashier was

 boss is on the phone,” Moton said.
 “I thought the